About

 President's Message

 I am delighted and honoured to have been asked to serve as President of UCC RFC for the coming season.
-This season UCC Rugby is celebrating its 150th Anniversary.
-It is the oldest rugby club in Munster and the third oldest in Ireland.
-Founded in 1872 when UCC was still known as Queen's College Cork, UCC Rugby was the first sports club in college, and has defined the look of sports in UCC through its iconic Skull & Crossbones emblem.
-Finbarr Dennehy, Rugby President 2022-23
+UCC is the oldest rugby club in Munster and the third oldest club in Ireland.
+Founded in 1872 when UCC was still known as Queen’s College Cork, UCC Rugby was the first sports club in college, and has defined the look of sports in UCC through its iconic Skull & Crossbones emblem.

-I hope that you will all continue to support UCC Rugby in whatever way you can, particularly in this 150th Anniversary year and I look forward to seeing you all down the Mardyke during the season.
+I hope you will continue to support UCC Rugby in whatever way you can, and I look forward to seeing you all down the Mardyke during the season.

 Thank you,